daavib-ax4b/github-templates/.github/PULL_REQUEST_TEMPLATE/feature_pr.md

 Explain in a few sentences what this PR adds or changes.

+## 🔧 Breaking Changes

+* Explain whether any changes could affect the work of a particular part of the system.
+*  e.g., the function 'getUsername()' was renamed 'getFullName()'.

 ## 🔗 Related Issue

 This PR closes issue #000.